Dany Kane: Arrest

-On April 1, 1994, Kane was arrested in Belleville, Ontario for having two handguns in his car, and spent another four months in prison.
+On April 1, 1994, Kane was arrested in Belleville, Ontario for having two handguns in his car, and spent the next four months in prison.
 Once Kane was arrested Stadnick shut down the Demon Keepers.
+During his time in the Quinte Detention Centre in Belleville, Kane realized that he was bisexual after he had sex with another prisoner, which left him with the intense desire to have more homosexual experiences after he discovered that he enjoyed having sex with men.
+Kane also felt that Stadnick had set him up to fail with the Demon Keepers, and he wanted revenge by becoming a police informer.

 After Kane was released from prison for his April 1994 weapons charges, he began to hate the Hells Angels.
 In July 1994, Kane started to associate with Scott Steinert, an American living in Montreal who was a "prospect" with the Hells Angels.
 Steinert planned to set up a Hells Angels chapter in Kingston once he was promoted up to a "full patch" Hells Angel and planned to have Kane move to Kingston with him.
 However, Carroll ordered Kane to rejoin the Evil Ones puppet gang, which Kane considered to be a major humiliation.
 Kane believed that the Hells Angels had used them and told one of his police handlers that he wanted revenge.
 Kane had become frustrated that he was still a member of the Rockers, the Hells Angels' puppet club in Montreal, and had not been promoted to become an Angel despite all of his work for the club.

 Police Contact

 On 17 October 1994, Kane contacted Staff-Sergeant Jean-Pierre Lévesque of the Royal Canadian Mounted Police to tell them he wanted to work as an informer.
 Kane's main contacts with the RCMP were Corporal Pierre Verdon and Sergeant Gaetan St. Onge.
 Kane had his first meeting with Verdon on 4 November 1994.
 By December 1994 he told Corporal Verdon about all of the above happenings as well as the Hells Angels business connections with top members of the Italian mafia as well as their plans to form an elite group of bikers called the Nomads.
-Kane told Verdon that Boucher said that the new Nomad chapter was going to be "plus rock n' roll", an untranslatable joual (Quebec French) phrase literally meaning "more rock n' roll", which roughly means something that is so "cool" that it is dangerous.
-Some of such business connections that Kane told the RCMP about was how the Hells Angels sent him twice to meet Moreno Gallo and Tony Mucci, members of the Italian mafia, to discuss drug trafficking.
+Kane told Verdon that Boucher said that the new Nomad chapter was going to be "plus rock n' roll" (more daring, exciting, and harder-edged—more at liberty to act at will rather than according to club rules).
+Kane told the RCMP about the Hells Angels having twice sent him to meet Moreno Gallo and Tony Mucci (members of the Italian mafia) to discuss drug trafficking.
 Kane's reports gave unprecedented insight to the RCMP about how the inner echelon of the Hells Angels worked.